rodger0531/foobook-mirror/Server/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =========================================================================================

+15/02/2014 - Tharman

+	- Successfully abstracted CRUD.
+But with some modification, should theoretically be capable of running any query, as long as the parameters are defined in the correct structure.
+	- Tested that it works successfully with all four CRUD operations.
+	- Added this all to the 'abstract' folder.

 14/02/2014 - Rodger

 	- Added the ability to create circles and friends into circles to dummydata.php